BRIEF-SABMiller says shareholders approve AB InBev deal

 Sept 28 SABMiller Plc :

-* SABMiller shareholders have passed both of resolutions at UK scheme court meeting

-* 95.46 pct of votes at UK scheme court meeting in favour of deal, 97.37 pct of votes at general meeting in favour of deal

-* Majority in number of scheme shareholders, who voted and who together represented over 75 pct by value of votes cast, voted in favour of resolution Source text for Eikon: Further company coverage: (Bengaluru Newsroom: +91 806 749 1136)
+* At SABMiller general meeting, special resolution to approve UK scheme and provide for its implementation was also passed by requisite majority.
+Source text for Eikon: Further company coverage: (Bengaluru Newsroom: +91 80 6749 1136)

 FRANKFURT, Jan 15 Facebook said on Sunday it would update its social media platforms in Germany within weeks to reduce the dissemination of fake news.